 A short while in to my walk I turned a corner to be met by two Rottweilers, both unleashed and without their owner anywhere in sight.
 They ran aggressively at me, barking, while I unconvincingly acted like I was not afraid.
 I was really afraid.
 Really, really, afraid.

 The good news is I came away unscathed.
-They jumped up on me a little while I chatted as if I was terribly afraid, “Hey guys, how you doing!
+They jumped up on me a little while I chatted as if I was not terribly afraid, “Hey guys, how you doing!
 Good morning, you wouldn’t happen to have an owner would you?”
 Whether it was my dulcet tones, the fact they were really well trained or that they too were sick of photographers they quickly seemed bored and sauntered back through the unlocked gate they had charged at me through.
 My journey that morning though was dramatically shortened.